algolia/instantsearch-specs/content/widgets/answers.md

       Cannot be greater than 1000.
     default: 1
   - name: debounceTime
-    description: Debounce time in milliseconds to debounce answers API
+    description: Debounce time in milliseconds before querying the answers API
     default: 200
   - name: escapeHTML
     description: Whether to escape HTML tags from hits string values.